jremsza/goMLproject/README.md

 - **Name**: `LinearRegression`
 - **Purpose**: Fits a linear model to the provided dataset by calculating the regression coefficients that minimize the sum of the squared residuals.
-- **Inputs**:
-  - `X`: A `*mat.Dense` matrix containing the predictor variables.
-  - `y`: A `*mat.Dense` matrix containing the target variable.
-- **Output**:
-  - `*mat.Dense`: A matrix containing the calculated regression coefficients (theta).

 #### Implementation Details

-The linear regression implementation follows the normal equation method, which analytically solves for the coefficients that minimize the cost function.
+The linear regression implementation solves for the coefficients that minimize the cost function.
 The steps involved in this process include:

 1. **Computing the Transpose of X and Multiplying by X**: The function first calculates \(X^T X\) (where \(X^T\) is the transpose of \(X\)), resulting in a matrix that is then used to compute the inverse necessary for the normal equation.